 Why Different Versions?

 If you are producing a general caption for a picture, e.g. an image that is being sold by a stock agency then include as much information as possible.
 An editor can always remove surplus information but it is difficult to add.

 If you have a specific market or publication in mind then tailor your caption to that audience.

-The photo below is captioned for general publication.
+The photo of the Black Prince below is captioned for general publication.
 A railway magazine may want more technical details and history.
 The extended caption on the right is aimed at local interest or tourist publications.